48 Parachute Games for Kids: Kindergarteners & Toddlers (2023)

 39) The Wave

-Children put their hands up, one after another, to create a synchronized “wave” like in the stands at a baseball game.
+Children raise their hands, one after another, to create a synchronized “wave”, like in the stands at a baseball game.

 40) Rollerball